 The Joint United Nations Programme on HIV/AIDS (UNAIDS) is the primary global multilateral agency responding to HIV/AIDS.
 Its mandate is to provide international coordination, leadership, strategic guidance and advocacy to mobilise global resources for the HIV response.

-Australia provides UNAIDS with annual core funding, to support implementation of the UNAIDS Strategy, with a focus on the Asia-Pacific region.
+Australia provides UNAIDS with annual core funding, to support implementation of the UNAIDS Strategy, with a focus on the Indo-Pacific region.

 Global Polio Eradication Initiative

 The world has made great gains in polio eradication.
 The incidence of polio has reduced by 99 per cent since 1988: from more than 350,000 cases a year in over 125 endemic countries, to just 37 cases in 2016 in only three remaining endemic countries: Pakistan, Afghanistan and Nigeria.